 Heroin is an illegal, highly addictive drug.
 It is a white or brown powder or a black, sticky substance (black tar heroin).
 It can be sniffed, snorted, smoked, or injected into a muscle or vein.
 It is often mixed (cut) with other drugs or substances, such as sugar or powdered milk.
 It may also be cut with poisons, such as strychnine.
-Other names for heroin are dope, big H, Dr. Feelgood, smack, horse, blacktar, junk, mud, skag, and brown sugar.
-Smoking heroin is referred to as "chasing the dragon."
+Other names for heroin are smack, junk, H, and ska.

 With repeated use, heroin causes the person to need higher and higher doses of the drug to get the same effect (tolerance).
 It also causes the person's body to need the drug to function (physical dependence), which leads to withdrawal symptoms within a few hours if the person stops using it.
 Physical and psychological dependence can develop within a few weeks if the drug is used daily.